MicrochipTech/unicens-linux-daemon/cfg/README.md

 **6.2) Defining a Splitter**

 The Splitter is for synchronous connections only and has the ability to cut multi channel audio TDM streams into one or multiple audio streams with smaller bandwidth and stream them to the network.

 Doing so has one benefits:

-	- It helps arrange the audio channels in different orders.
+ - It helps to arrange the audio channels in different orders.
 	- For instance, the integrator can choose to have only mono channels on the network using a Splitter.
-On the sink side he can then combine various mono channels (also from different source devices) for that particular use case using a Combiner (see 6.1).
+On the sink side he can then combine various mono channels (also from different source devices) for that particular use case using a Combiner (See 6.1).

 A Splitter resists in  inside a \<SyncConnection> as second entry, meaning it is an output of the INIC.
 It has one mandatory attribute:
  - BytesPerFrame=".."